Part One of an Interview with Craig McLellan, Founder and CEO, ThinkOn

 Q: What makes ThinkOn different?

-ThinkOn is Canada’s only wholesale provider of storage, compute and networking resources.
+ThinkOn is a Canadian cloud service provider of storage, compute and networking resources.
 We tapped into a demand in the systems integration/reseller market space for services that are innovative and, more important than being innovative, designed to address specific customer problems.

 Outside of that, I believe that there are three key differentiators that set ThinkOn apart.